wp-plugins/contexture-page-security/readme.txt

 If you are using a web hosting service, simply contact your hosting provider about updating your default version of PHP (it's usually as simple as checking a box somewhere on your hosting dashboard).

+= Does Page Security work with WordPress 2.9 or earlier? =

+PSC has only been tested with WordPress 3.0 and higher.
+It's possible that it may work on earlier version

 == Changelog ==

 = 1.1 =
-* New feature: Manage a user's groups from the Edit User page
+* New feature: Easily manage a user's group memberships from the Edit User page
-* New feature: Admins can now customize their default access denied messages
+* New feature: Admins can now customize their default access denied messages!
-* New feature: Added [groups_attached] and [groups_required] shortcodes, which print permissions requirements for the current page/post
+* New feature: Added [groups_attached] and [groups_required] shortcodes, which print permissions requirements for the current page/post (great troubleshooting tool for folks with complex permissions)
-* New feature: The "Restrict Access" sidebar now lists inherited permissions
+* New feature: The "Restrict Access" sidebar now lists inherited permissions for easy management of security
-* Various usability improvements
+* Lots and lots of other small usability improvements
-* Numerous bug fixes (hopefully no new ones)
+* Numerous bug fixes (and hopefully no new ones)

 = 1.0.4 =
 * Fixed a restricted access message that pointed to incorrect login page url